prikhi/pencil/docs/source/reference/behaviors.rst

 Scale
 -----

-This behaviour is used to assigned to the "scale" function in the "transform" attribute of an SVG object.
-This behaviour is equivalent to the Transform behaviour with just one scale().
+This behavior is used to assigned to the "scale" function in the "transform" attribute of an SVG object.
+This behavior is equivalent to the Transform behavior with just one scale().

 Target object
 ^^^^^^^^^^^^^